-One outstanding feature of photoelectric sensor compared to other operation principals, is their long sensing distance, as welll as the ability to detect objects independant of their material.
+One outstanding feature of photoelectric sensor compared to other operation principals, is their long sensing distance.
+Also special is the ability to detect objects independant of their material.
 Inductive sensors usually operate on short distance and are best to detect metal objects.
 Capacitive sensors recognize different materials at larger distance, but they could be interferred quite easily from residual media like liquids or moisture.
 Standard capacitive sensors can be activated even by touching with your finger.

 Beside a wide variety of different applications which can be solved by photoeyes, optical sensors are used as well for safety relevant functions.